inphobia/inphobia.github.io/content/docs/mono/sassw/storcli/_index.md

 ### hangs and aborts to quick

-whenever storci encounters a situation that differs from what it expects, even by a small amount, it tends to stop printing output. this makes troubleshooting quite frustrating now and then
+whenever storcli encounters a situation that differs from what it expects, even by a small amount, it tends to stop printing output. this makes troubleshooting quite frustrating now and then

-example 1: sas expander has issues connecting
+#### example 1: sas expander has issues connecting

-{{% details title="expected output: working expander and drive still shown" open=false %}}
+{{% details title="expected output: working expander and drive still shown" %}}

 ```
 >storcli64 /c0 show all
 CLI Version = 007.3503.0000.0000 Aug 05, 2025